MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-custom-app-policies-and-settings.md

 - Microsoft Teams
 localization_priority: Normal
 search.appverid: MET150
-description: Learn how to manage custom app policies and settings in Microsoft Teams.
+description: Learn how to manage custom app policies and settings to control who in your organization can upload custom apps in Microsoft Teams.
 ---

 # Manage custom app policies and settings in Microsoft Teams